Prospecting vs Lead Generation: What’s the Difference?

 In this article, we’ll look at the differences between sales prospecting vs lead generation and which approach works best when.

 Scroll 👇 to find out everything about prospecting vs lead generation.

 Prospecting is an activity usually carried out by sales reps, on a one-to-one basis.
 The idea is to generate interest from targets who may not know who you are.

-The types of B2B prospecting activities that sales reps engage in include cold calling, outbound emailing and LinkedIn direct messaging.
-It’s typically a short-term approach, a quick way to identify and qualify new clients, then move them through the sales funnel.
+Unlike lead gen, it’s typically a short-term approach, a quick way to identify and qualify new clients, then move them through the sales funnel.

 How do you know which one to use?